Restoration Moisture Meters March 1, 2018 – Posted in: Blog

 How to Use Moisture Meters During a Restoration Job

 Restoration moisture meters are essential to water damage restoration work for several reasons.
 First, when you initially meet with a client, a moisture meter provides instant data that you can share and use to discuss the work ahead.
-A moisture meter can also help you understand the scope of a job and to provide a scope of work contract to your client.
+A moisture meter can also you understand the scope of a job and to provide a scope of work contract to your client.

 Once the work begins, you can use a moisture meter to demarcate where your work will take place.
 You can actually tape off a work area based on readings from a restoration moisture meter.
 Finally, you can use a moisture meter during your work to test progress.
 The last thing you want to do is leave a job incomplete.
 When you use a moisture meter to test your progress, you know for certain when the work is done.